 Art and DT

-Our Art and Design work this half term will link to our Great Fire of London topic, thinking about how different art can create different effects.
-Later during the half term, we will be using our craft skills to make some simple Christmas crafts.
+Our Art and Design work this half term will link to our dinosaur’s topic, thinking about how different art can create different effects.
+Later during the term, we will be using our skills to make Easter crafts.

 Homework will be sent home on a Wednesday and returned by the following Monday.
 Please support your children when they complete this work.
 The work should be completed in your child’s learning log.

 Please read with your child every night for at least ten minutes.
 This greatly benefits their reading progress and will help them in class when working independently.
-The children will be listened to every week and will take part in group guided reading sessions.
+The children will be listened to read every week as well as taking part in guided reading group sessions.

 Any books that are sent home will be changed as necessary once they have been read.

 Please keep a record of your child’s reading at home by writing in their homework diaries.